 Thinking about going solar?
 Once you connect your solar PV system to the grid, you receive credit for electricity you provide to the grid – a system called net energy metering.
 Your electric rate structure also changes so that you are charged (or credited) differently depending on the time of day.
 Kilowatt-hours used (or produced) from 4pm-9pm would have a higher value than those used (or produced) at other times.

 Use this calculator to estimate your new electric bills after going solar.

 1. Enter your address

 This will allow us to estimate solar production at your exact location.

-Before estimating your electricity bills, please answer a few questions.
+Before we can estimate your electricity bills, please answer a few questions.
 First, enter your climate zone.
-If you don't know, check here or look at the Electric Service section of your SDG&E bill.
+If you don't know what climate zone you live in, check here or look at the Electric Service section of your SDG&E bill.

 Second, how do you heat your home?
 If you have a natural gas-burning furnace or you’re not sure, select “natural gas”.

 Finally, do you receive any discounts on your bill?
-Discounts available to SDG&E customers include the California Alternate Rates for Energy (CARE) Program and the Family Electric Rate Assistance (FERA) Program.
+Discounts available to SDG&E customers are the California Alternate Rates for Energy (CARE) Program and the Family Electric Rate Assistance (FERA) Program.